madyark/MS1-project/README.md

             ![Image showing the four headers with the 'What is it?' text being hovered upon](assets/readme-media/what-is-it-hover.PNG)

-        1. Inside of the 'Educate Yourself' page, the user can find general information about what mental health is and different figures relating to mental health and mental health issuess.
+        1. Inside of the 'Educate Yourself' page, the user can find general information about what mental health is and different figures relating to mental health and mental health issues.

             ![Image showing the content of the 'Educate Yourself' page](assets/readme-media/educate-yourself-content.PNG)